Procedural Safeguards in a court martial

 “Authorization to search” may be oral or written, and may be issued by a military judge or an officer in command of the area to be searched, or if the area is not under military control, with authority over persons subject to military law or the law of war.
 It must be based on probable cause.
 M.R.E.
 315.

 Interception of wire and oral communications within the United States requires judicial application in accordance with 18 U.S.C. §§ 2516 et seq.
 M.R.E.
 317.

 A search conducted by foreign officials is unlawful only if the accused is subject to “gross and brutal treatment.”
 M.R.E.
 311(c).

 Assistance of Effective Counsel

-“In all criminal prosecutions, the accused shall enjoy the right … to have the Assistance of Counsel for his defense.”
+“In all criminal prosecutions, the accused shall enjoy the right … to have the Assistance of military defense lawyers for his defense.”
 Amendment VI.

-The accused has a right to military counsel at government expense.
-An accused may choose individual military counsel, if that attorney is reasonably available, and may hire a civilian attorney in addition to military counsel.
+The accused has a right to military defense lawyers at government expense.
+An accused may choose individual military defense lawyers, if that attorney is reasonably available, and may hire a civilian attorney in addition to military defense lawyers.
 Article 38, UCMJ, 10 U.S.C. § 838.

-Appointed counsel must be certified as qualified and may not be someone who has taken any part in the investigation or prosecution, unless explicitly requested by the accused.
+Appointed court-martial defense lawyers must be certified as qualified and may not be someone who has taken any part in the investigation or prosecution, unless explicitly requested by the accused.
 Article 27, UCMJ, 10 U.S.C. § 827.